mpuccini/opendigitalheritage-dm/README.md

 ```

 ### Run as container (Producion)
 To simplify container managment, a `Makefile` is provided.
 In the following are summarized all the available commands.
-For security reason that commands are for a podman *rootless* mode environment.
+For security reason is recommmended to use podman in a *rootless* mode.
 You find [here](https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md) a good guide on how to configure your podman to work rootless.

 | Action | `command` |
 |:---|:---|